21st Oct 2018

 If you’re just starting looking for a career in esports, it can be challenging with all of the jobs across the world to know what will be available and where.

-That’s why we at Hitmarker wanted to give you a complete overview of the world and the location of different esports jobs!
 That way, you can find your area of living and see what kind of jobs are typically found there, allowing you to familiarise with the companies active in that space.
 Handy, huh?

 Let’s start off with the main hub of activity in the world of esports jobs: the good old US of A.

 1. Companies in the United States

 Esports jobs are by far most commonly found in the US.
 In fact, at Hitmarker more than half of the esports career opportunities we post are situated in the US.
 That’s a lot of jobs for one country!

 But where are the majority of careers in esports and competitive gaming located in the US?